← Back to Blog

 How treatment works during a home visit

-We bring domiciliary drills and appropriate instruments with us, which allow us to gently file down thickened nails in a controlled way.
-This helps reduce bulk, smooth rough edges, and make the nails easier to maintain between visits.
+Portable drills and instruments let us file thick nails down in a controlled way, smooth rough edges and make them easier to manage between visits.

 • Assessment of the nail, skin, and circulation